 Nystagmus is also widely called as wobbly eyes, refers to to-and-fro unintended, involuntary movements of the eye.

-You will notice the child to have wobbly eyes.
-The child may attain a particular preferred head posture to see things as this is the position in which nystagmus gets dampened.
+There are several symptoms of nystagmus, for instance, you will notice the child to have wobbly eyes.
+Another nystagmus symptom is that the child may attain a particularly preferred head posture to see things, as this is the position in which nystagmus gets dampened.
 Do not discourage your child from doing the same.

 Acquired causes could be related to some drug ingestion, alcohol intake, ear disease, neurological or due to trauma.

-The treatment modalities include medications in certain forms of nystagmus (mainly acquired nystagmus), prisms, contact lenses and is mainly surgical with procedures done on the extra-ocular muscles.
+The nystagmus treatment modalities include medications in certain forms of nystagmus (mainly acquired nystagmus), prisms, and contact lenses and are mainly surgical with procedures done on the extra-ocular muscles.

 Depending upon the onset of the condition, there are two types of nystagmus:

 Rapid involuntary eye movement symptoms are caused by a medical eye condition called nystagmus.
 In this disease, the eye makes uncontrolled, repetitive and rapid movements that often result in reduced vision that can affect the coordination and balance of the eyes.

 These involuntary eye movements can occur from different directions like up and down, circular motion, or side to side.
 Primarily, there are 3 forms of nystagmus eye.
 Below, we have delved into them one by one: